compsci-adl/Constitution/src/constitution.typ

   + the applicant or member has proven detrimental to the interests of the Club; or

   + violates the Code of Conduct of the University of Adelaide; or

+  + violates the Code of Conduct of the Club; or

   + is otherwise causing serious issues within the Club for its members and/or Committee.